How to Reset Microsoft Store App in Windows 11

 Prerequisites

-Before you begin, ensure your internet connection is stable.
-Check for pending updates by going to Settings > Windows Update.
-Keeping your system updated is the best way to prevent app errors.
+Before you dive in, make sure your internet connection is stable.
+It’s also a good idea to check for any pending updates.
+Go to Settings > Windows Update.
+Keeping your system up-to-date is your best defense against app errors.

 Scroll down until you see the Reset section.
 You can try the Repair button first, which doesn’t delete your data.
 If that doesn’t work, click the Reset button.

-A warning will appear telling you that this will delete the app’s data, including your sign-in details.
+A warning will pop up to let you know this will delete the app’s data, including your sign-in details.
 Click Reset again to confirm.

 To reset the store for your own user account, copy and paste this command into the window and press Enter: